project-owner/Peppy.doc/Power-Supply.md

 * Type of PS - Linear or Switching.
 * Maximum power which PS can produce.
 This factor also defines the dimensions or PS

 Usually the recommendation for analog audio projects is to use Linear PS as it's less noisy.
-But for the boombox projects like Peppy player using Switching PS should be OK as there is limited space in the body.
+But for the boombox projects like Peppy player using Switching PS should be OK as there is limited space in the wooden case.

 [Amp+ module](https://github.com/project-owner/Peppy.doc/wiki/Amplifier) provides power for [Raspberry Pi 2](https://github.com/project-owner/Peppy.doc/wiki/Raspberry Pi 2) through GPIO connector.
 The DC voltage of the PS connected to Amp+ should be in range 12-18V.
 The blue LED in the power button needs 12V.
 That's why to avoid any voltage conversions I needed +12V power supply.